Skip to content

 Lists

-Lists are helpful to organize information, provide styling, and call out a particular process.
-Use ordered lists when the order matters; otherwise, use unordered lists.
-The screen readers announce the number of items in the lists which makes it easier for users to scan information.
+Lists help organize information, provide styling, and highlight a particular process.
+Use ordered lists when the order of items is essential; otherwise, use unordered lists.
+Screen readers announce the number of items in the lists, making it easier for users to scan the information.

 To use lists: